neekonsu/alphabet/README.md

 ## Credit
 ### All credit for the ABC-Gene-Enhancer-Prediction tool that we implemented along with several several parts of the readme goes to the Broad Institute, to jnasser and his collaborators who created the original pipeline
 ## Dependencies
-### Please ensure that the following dependencies are satisfied if you are not running inside of the official Docker container:
+### Please ensure that the following dependencies are satisfied if you are not running inside of the official Docker container

     Python (3.6.4)
     samtools (0.1.19)